cardillan/mindcode/compiler/src/test/resources/library/doc/SYSTEM-LIBRARY_template.markdown

 # System library

-> [!NOTE]
-> The system library is an experimental feature.
-The functions provided by the library and the mechanism for its inclusion in your program may change in future releases.

-> [!IMPORTANT]
-> Using a program parameter or constant with a name matching a name of one of the library variables causes a compilation error.
-To avoid this problem, all function parameters in system libraries start with an underscore and are in lowercase.
-Do not declare program parameters or constants starting with an underscore.
->
-> This limitation of the system library will be removed in one of the future releases.

 Mindcode comes equipped with a system library.
 System library is stored in several files.
 The `require` statement imports the library functions into your program:

 ```